tpreecesh/path-alias/README.md

 ```bash
 $ source $HOME/repos/path-alias/path-alias.sh
 ```
-3) Create .aliases files in your directory structure to have aliases specific to the directory and children
+3) Create .path-alias files in your directory structure to have aliases specific to the directory and children

 ## EXAMPLE